 Prisma is primarily known as an ORM (Object-Relational Mapper), but they now offer a database too.

 Prisma ORM generates TypeScript types from your database schema and provides a query builder.
-It connects to any Postgres database (Supabase, Neon, PlanetScale, etc.).
+It connects to any Postgres database (Supabase, Neon, RDS, self-hosted, etc.) — and it works amazingly with our Prisma kit.

 Prisma Postgres (launched February 2025) is their serverless database offering built on unikernels and Cloudflare infrastructure.
 Key features: